DerekK44/PICwriter/docs/source/index.rst

 PICwriter Documentation
 =======================

-Picwriter (Photonic-Integrated-Circuit Writer) is a Python module, built above the gdspy module, aimed at simplifying the process of designing complex masks for photonic integrated circuits through a prebuilt library of easy-to-implement PCells (technically all sub-classes of the gdspy Cell class).
-Supported blocks will include: waveguides, straight grating couplers, focusing grating couplers, tapers, multi-mode interferometers (MMI's), resonators, spiral structures, and more!
+Picwriter (Photonic-Integrated-Circuit Writer) is a free Python module, built above the gdspy module, aimed at simplifying the process of designing complex masks for photonic integrated circuits through a prebuilt library of easy-to-implement PCells (technically all sub-classes of the gdspy Cell class).
+Supported blocks include waveguides, straight grating couplers, focusing grating couplers, tapers, multi-mode interferometers (MMI's), resonators, spiral structures, and more that are coming soon!

 Features
 --------